galib-abdun-noor/Bengali-Offensive-Language-BERT/README.md

 ## Dataset

 The TB-OLID dataset contains 5,000 Facebook comments in transliterated Bangla, labeled as offensive or non-offensive, with subcategories for targeted and untargeted offenses.
 The dataset is balanced with offensive and non-offensive comments and includes code-mixed and transliterated text challenges.
+The dataset is required for training and testing the models.
+You can download the TB-OLID dataset from the following link: - [TB-OLID Dataset](https://github.com/your-dataset-link) Make sure the dataset is placed in the correct directory (./data).

 ## Project Setup